moonshaped/ExportSessionCrash/README.md

 # ExportSessionCrash
-Test project to reproduce the export session crash with an insta360 timelapse
+Test project to reproduce the export session error with an insta360 timelapse